 Germany's retail sales surged by 13.9 percent month-over-month in May 2020, following an upwardly revised 6.5 percent drop in April and compared to market expectations of a 3.9 percent rise.
 This was the strongest growth in retail trade since the series began in February 1994, as the government continued to ease lockdown measures.
 Year-on-year, retail sales rose 3.8 percent in May, easily beating forecasts of a 3.5 percent fall.

-Retail Sales MoM in Germany averaged 0.05 percent from 1994 until 2019, reaching an all time high of 4.60 percent in December of 2006 and a record low of -6.10 percent in January of 2007.
-This page provides the latest reported value for - Germany Retail Sales MoM - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news. source: Federal Statistical Office
+Retail Sales MoM in Germany averaged 0.08 percent from 1994 until 2020, reaching an all time high of 13.90 percent in May of 2020 and a record low of -6.50 percent in April of 2020.
+This page provides the latest reported value for - Germany Retail Sales MoM - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
+Germany Retail Sales MoM - data, historical chart, forecasts and calendar of releases - was last updated on July of 2020. source: Federal Statistical Office

-Retail Sales MoM in Germany is expected to be 0.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Retail Sales MoM in Germany to stand at 0.20 in 12 months time.
-In the long-term, the Germany Retail Sales MoM is projected to trend around 0.40 percent in 2021, according to our econometric models.
+Retail Sales MoM in Germany is expected to be -0.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Retail Sales MoM in Germany to stand at 0.90 in 12 months time.
+In the long-term, the Germany Retail Sales MoM is projected to trend around 0.50 percent in 2021 and 0.40 percent in 2022, according to our econometric models.